 The sheer number of attractively arranged local specialities on display would be reason enough to stop by and even if there’s no extra space in your luggage, you’ll likely leave with a small snack you can enjoy while exploring Treviso’s centre (not speaking from experience here or anything;-).

-Enjoy Diner with a View on one of the Canals
+Enjoy Dinner with a View on one of the Canals

 As you might expect, with so many picturesque spots, there are plenty of pretty outdoor cafés and restaurants with wonderful views along Treviso’s Canals.